run-ai/docs/docs/Researcher/Walkthroughs/quickstart-inference.md

 ![inference-client-output.png](img/inference-client-output.png)

-### View status on the Run:AI User Interface
+### View status on the Run:ai User Interface

-* Open the Run:AI user interface.
+* Open the Run:ai user interface.
 * Under "Jobs" you can view the new Workload:

 ![inference-job-list.png](img/inference-job-list.png)